-Utah women's basketball has won 500 games in the facility (.835 winning percentage), ranking in the top 20 among active NCAA Division I arenas.
+Utah women’s basketball has posted an imposing 502-115 mark (.814) in the JMHC.
 The Utes have had nine seasons without a loss in the Huntsman Center and recorded a 28-game home winning streak from Jan.
 12, 1995 to Feb.
 8, 1997.
-In 44 seasons, the Utah women's basketball program has only had two losing seasons at home.

-The Jon M. Huntsman Center has been long recognized as a site of NCAA Championship events.
+The Jon M. Huntsman Center has been long recognized as one of the great sites of NCAA Championship events.

 In men's basketball, the Huntsman Center ranks third among the nation's arenas for the most NCAA Tournament games hosted, with 81 contests having been played in the facility.
 The JMHC played host to the 1979 NCAA Basketball Championship “Dream Match-Up” featuring Indiana State's Larry Bird and Michigan State's Magic Johnson.